sanchobbdo/codes/README.md

 $coder = new SanchoBBDO\Codes\Coder('your-utra-secret-key');

 // Init a codes instance passing the crated coder, offset (starts from) and
-// limit (show many codes should be generated)
+// limit (how many codes should be generated)
 $codes = new SanchoBBDO\Codes\Codes($coder, 0, 1000);

 // Init a dump writer